 Features

-The platter is driven by a synchronous 4-pole motor of excellent stability independent from power voltage fluctuations.
+The PL-35A’s platter is driven by a synchronous 4-pole motor of excellent stability independent from power voltage fluctuations.
 The factory belt drive is precision finished on both sides, a feature that helps reduce wow and flutter to an absolute minimum (the tonearm is moved by a separate, geared motor).

-I found this Pioneer PL-A35Â to be a real classic.
-It needed some repairs and a darn good service, but I was able to get her working again, albeit not fully automatic as she was from the factory.
-Unfortunately one of the rather fragile microswitches had at some point been forced, or broke of its own accord.
+I’ve found the Pioneer PL-A35 to be a real classic.
+This one needed some repairs and a darn good service, but I was able to get her working again, albeit not fully automatic as she was from the factory.
+Unfortunately, one of the rather fragile microswitches had at some point been forced or just failed, perhaps from fatigue.

 For example, there are two lubrication holes, one each for the top and bottom bearings of the motor.
 The sub-chassis also features and lovely black crinkle finish, reminiscent of premium lens finishes by Nikon or Zeiss.
 The chassis is a real-wood veneered piece, which looks especially nice against the crinkle-finish paint.

-Specifications
+Pioneer PL-A35 Specifications

 Type: fully automatic turntable

-Drive method: belt drive
+Drive method: belt

 Motor: 4-pole synchronous